 - Strain the contents of the shaker into a chilled martini glass

 Dry vermouth is optional.
 Many recipes completely omit the vermouth and uses just the Gin and Scotch Whisky.

 Dreamy Dorini Smoky Martini: This uses Vodka instead of Gin and a splash of Pernod.

-Sometimes Vodka is used as the base rather than Gin, but Gin works better most of the times.
+Sometimes Vodka is used as the base rather than Gin, but Gin works better most of the time.

-Blended scotch whisky can also be used, instead of the single malt scotch.
-Most Scotch Whiskies that have a distinctive flavor of the whisky can be used.
+- Blended scotch whisky can also be used, instead of the single malt scotch.
+Most Scotch Whiskies that have a distinctive smoky flavor of the whisky can be used.

 - As with the martini, you can also serve this drink shaken or stirred.